rgraingerdev/CCFC_fanpage/README.md

 * As a supporter of Cardiff City, I want to be able to swiftly and conveniently find out the latest information on the squad.
 * I want to be able to see upcoming fixtures.
+* I want to be able to book tickets for upcoming fixtures.
 * I want to have access to the most recent standings and top scorers.
 * I want to learn more about Cardiff City club history.
+* i want to be able to easily navigate the website.
+* I want to be able to contact the page creator with my questions.

 By developing user stories, I can make sure that the website satisfies user needs and offers a satisfying browsing experience.
 I regularly gather user feedback and apply it to the design and functionality of the website.